Stable isotope ratio

-The term stable isotope has a meaning similar to stable nuclide, but is preferably used when speaking of nuclides of a specific element.
-Hence, the plural form stable isotopes usually refers to isotopes of the same element.
+A stable-isotope ratio is the ratio of the number of atoms of two isotopes of the same chemical element in one system.
+It is also known as a isotope-number ratio.
+As stable isotope is an isotope which does not decay.
 The relative abundance of such stable isotopes can be measured experimentally (isotope analysis), yielding an isotope ratio that can be used as a research tool.
 Theoretically, such stable isotopes could include the radiogenic daughter products of radioactive decay, used in radiometric dating.
 However, the expression stable-isotope ratio is preferably used to refer to isotopes whose relative abundances are affected by isotope fractionation in nature.
 This field is termed stable isotope geochemistry.

 Stable-isotope ratios

 Measurement of the ratios of naturally occurring stable isotopes (isotope analysis) plays an important role in isotope geochemistry, but stable isotopes (mostly hydrogen, carbon, nitrogen, oxygen and sulfur) are also finding uses in ecological and biological studies.
 Other workers have used oxygen isotope ratios to reconstruct historical atmospheric temperatures, making them important tools for paleoclimatology.

 Example of common isotope ratios analyzed are ^{2}H/^{1}H, ^{18}O/^{16}O, and ^{17}O/^{16}O for ocean water, and ^{15}N/^{14}N for air.

 These isotope systems for lighter elements that exhibit more than one primordial isotope for each element have been under investigation for many years in order to study processes of isotope fractionation in natural systems.
 The long history of study of these elements is in part because the proportions of stable isotopes in these light and volatile elements is relatively easy to measure.
 However, recent advances in isotope ratio mass spectrometry (i.e. multiple-collector inductively coupled plasma mass spectrometry) now enable the measurement of isotope ratios in heavier stable elements, such as iron, copper, zinc, molybdenum, etc.